thospfuller/rcoboldi/README.md

 # Logging

 The Java API uses Log4J and writes files to the ~/rcoboldi-package-logs/ directory.
-This file can be found [here](java/rcoboldi-core/src/main/resources).
+The Log4J configuration file can be found [here](java/rcoboldi-core/src/main/resources).

 # See Also